Cluster Option

 Open Pit Excavation in Cluster Mode

-This example takes the base model from Open Pit Mine with Faults Open Pit Mine with Faults (FLAC3D), restores the initial save file, and runs the excavation stage in cluster mode with four nodes.
-A comparison is made with the original (no cluster) run to compare results.
+This example takes the base model from Open Pit Mine with Faults, restores the initial save file, and runs the excavation stage in cluster mode with four nodes.
+A comparison is made with the original (without cluster mode) run to compare results.
 The only necessary change made to the excavate-cluster datafile is the model configure cluster

 command.